Lawnmower Man 2: Beyond Cyberspace: Production

-In February 1993, it was reported New Line Cinema and August Entertainment were developing a sequel to the The Lawnmower Man.
+In February 1993, it was reported New Line Cinema and August Entertainment were developing a sequel to The Lawnmower Man.
 The initial development for the sequel began under the working title of CyberJob and centered around Jeff Fahey's return as Jobe Smith.
 The CyberJob incarnation of the script was then abandoned in favor of an ambitious scientist repeating Dr. Angelo's experiments on a new group of subjects who are then set loose upon the cyber network.
+In May 1994, it was reported Allied Visions had set Lawnmower Man II with Pierce Brosnan set to reprise his role as Dr. Lawrence Angelo with Farhad Mann directing from a script by Brett Leonard and Gimel Everett of the first film.
+Two months later however, it was reported that Brosnan had been cast as James Bond for GoldenEye.

 The first Lawnmower Man had been New Line Cinema's highest grossing theatrical release of 1992 and a sequel had been initially advertised with the title Lawnmower Man 2: Mindfire on the 1993 VHS releases of the first film.
 Filming for the sequel commenced in March 1995 in Los Angeles with only Austin O'Brien returning from the original.
 Pierce Brosnan was initially asked to return as well but was unavailable due to the production of GoldenEye; this led to the hiring of Patrick Bergin as Dr. Benjamin Trace.
 Original director Brett Leonard was directing Virtuosity at the same time and did not return to helm the sequel to his original film.

+Filming took place between September and December of 1994.

+Release

+The film was theatrically released on January 12, 1996.
+A home video release followed on June 11, 1996.